 Winton's approach to slavery and human trafficking

 It is Winton’s policy not to tolerate modern slavery, servitude, forced labour or human trafficking as contemplated by the Act (“Modern Slavery”) within its business activities, employment arrangements or supply chains.

 Winton’s supply chain

 Due to the nature of its business, Winton has a limited supply chain.
 Accordingly, the risk of Modern Slavery in Winton’s business is relatively low when compared to businesses which produce or sell physical goods.

 Winton’s direct supply chain is limited and includes, for example, financial data providers.
-Winton uses a number of third party suppliers in its indirect supply chain in relation to non-core functions such as cleaning, catering, office services and branding.
+Winton uses a number of third-party suppliers in its indirect supply chain in relation to non-core functions such as cleaning and security.

 Supply chain audit and due diligence